 Rafale’s capability to be boosted with HAMMER missiles under emergency order

 New Delhi, July 23: The Rafales are set to arrive in India amidst the tensions with China.
-The Indian Air Force on the other hand s planning to boost the capabilities of the aircraft by equipping it with the HAMMER missiles from France.
+The Indian Air Force, on the other hand, is planning to boost the capabilities of the aircraft by equipping it with the HAMMER missiles from France.

 The order for the missiles with the capability to take out any type of target at the range of around 60 to 70 kilometres is being processed under the emergency powers of acquisition given to the armed forces by the Narendra Modi government.